Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Introduction

-Current music listening practices in digital environments are mediated by the inner mechanisms of online platforms, thanks to which listeners are exposed to an apparent seamless flow of music, being it in the form of personalised playlists, next-song recommendations, infinite radios, or background music for audio-visual content.
+Current music listening practices in digital environments are mediated by the inner mechanisms of online platforms, exposing listeners to an apparently seamless flow of music, whether through personalized playlists, next-song recommendations, infinite radios, or background music accompanying audio-visual content.
+The impact of these platforms has become a truly global phenomenon.
+While services originating in Western markets were adopted early and spread rapidly, regional and local streaming and social media platforms are now emerging across different continents \citep{khalil2022digitality, ahmed2025african, qukaye2025shortvideo}.
+Consequently, online platforms now constitute the central axis of everyday music listening worldwide, shaping both the global circulation of music and the ways listeners interact with it.

-In this landscape, Recommender Systems, a particular class of information retrieval system whose origins trace back to the end of the 20th century \citep{Shoshana1992}, have gained an important position as mediators between the listener and the huge music catalogues nowadays easily accessible.
-Their evolution, from the first prototypes designed to replicate the mechanism of “word-of-mouth" \citep{Shardanand1995}, to the recent developments theorised as “companion" \citep{Karakayali2018}, points out the sociotechnical nature of these systems \citep{Jannach2022}, shaping and being shaped by people's ways of enjoying music online.\endnote{Although Recommender Systems are often regarded as a subset of Artificial Intelligence (AI), and indeed represent some of its most successful real-world applications \citep{jannach_escaping_2020}, this work intentionally refers to them using the more precise term "Recommender Systems" to maintain clarity and avoid conflating technical specificity with broader contemporary AI discourse.} Their importance has become even greater in the light of the quasi-identical affordance that most of the existing online platforms offer in terms of content availability and pricing, relying on algorithmic and editorial curation – sometimes also mixed in what is considered \textit{algo-torial} \citep{Bonini2019} – as a trait of uniqueness needed to retain listeners \citep{Hracs2021}.
+In this landscape, recommender systems, a particular class of information retrieval systems whose origins trace back to the end of the twentieth century \citep{Shoshana1992}, have assumed a central role as mediators between listeners and the vast music catalogues that are nowadays easily accessible.
+Their evolution, from early prototypes designed to replicate the mechanism of “word-of-mouth" \citep{Shardanand1995}, to the recent developments theorised as “companion" \citep{Karakayali2018}, highlights the sociotechnical nature of these systems \citep{Jannach2022}, which both shape and are shaped by people’s ways of enjoying music online.\endnote{Although recommender systems are often regarded as a subset of Artificial Intelligence (AI), and indeed represent some of its most successful real-world applications \citep{jannach_escaping_2020}, this work intentionally refers to them using the more precise term "Recommender Systems" to maintain clarity and avoid conflating technical specificity with broader contemporary AI discourse.} Their importance has become even greater given the quasi-identical affordances that many online platforms, especially in Western markets, offer in terms of content availability and pricing.
+In this context, algorithmic and editorial curation, sometimes combined in what is described as \textit{algo-torial} curation \citep{Bonini2019}, have become key differentiating features for retaining listeners \citep{Hracs2021}.